-Step 1: HACCC determines annual income for the previous 12-month period by reviewing the following information:

-- The EIV Income Report pulled within 120 days of the effective date of the annual reexamination; - The income reported on the most recent HUD-50058; and - The amount of prior-year income reported by the family on HACCC's annual reexamination paperwork.

-Step 2: HACCC takes into consideration any interim reexamination of family income completed since the last annual reexamination.

-- If there was an interim reexamination performed, HACCC must use the annual income from the interim to determine the family's total annual income, provided there are no additional changes. - If HACCC did not perform an interim or there have been changes since the last reexamination, HACCC moves to Step 3.
+- Step 1: HACCC determines annual income for the previous 12-month period by reviewing the following information: - The EIV Income Report pulled within 120 days of the effective date of the annual reexamination; - The income reported on the most recent HUD-50058; and - The amount of prior-year income reported by the family on HACCC's annual reexamination paperwork. - Step 2: HACCC takes into consideration any interim reexamination of family income completed since the last annual reexamination. - If there was an interim reexamination performed within the last reexamination cycle and there are no additional changes, HACCC must use the annual income from the interim to determine the family's total annual income.
+The PHA may use verification obtained from the interim for this step., provided there are no additional changes. - If HACCC did not perform an interim or there have been changes since the last reexamination, HACCC moves to Step 3.

-Step 3: If there were changes in annual income not processed by HACCC since the last reexamination, HACCC must use current income.
-The family will be required to report their income for the prior year and whether there have been permanent changes.

-If there are no reported changes to an income source, HACCC may use documentation of prioryear income to calculate the annual income.
-For example, HACCC may use the following documentation:

-- EIV + self-certification (wages, Supplemental Security Income (SSI), Social Security, and unemployment)

-- Current written third-party verification from the source verifying prior-year income that is dated within 120 days of receipt by HACCC, for example:

-- Year-end statements

-- Paycheck with year-to-date amounts

-- Tax forms (Form 1040, W2, 1099, etc.)

-If there are reported changes by the family or HACCC notes discrepancies between EIV and what the family reports, HACCC must follow the verification hierarchy (described in Chapter 7) to document and verify income.
+- Step 3: If there were changes in annual income not processed by HACCC since the last reexamination, HACCC must use current income.
+The family will be required to report their income for the prior year and whether there have been permanent changes. - If there are no reported changes to an income source, HACCC may use documentation of prior-year income to calculate the annual income.
+For example, HACCC may use the following documentation: - EIV + self-certification (wages, Supplemental Security Income (SSI), Social Security, and unemployment) - Current written third-party verification from the source verifying prior-year income that is dated within 120 days of receipt by HACCC, for example: - Year-end statements - Paycheck-Paystub with year-to-date amounts - Tax forms (Form 1040, W2, 1099, etc.) - If there are reported changes by the family or HACCC notes discrepancies between EIV and what the family reports, HACCC must follow the verification hierarchy (described in Chapter 7) to document and verify income.
 Exhibit 9-1 provides detailed examples of how HACCC calculates income from different sources at annual reexamination using the above method.